openware/opendax/README.md

     Note: all the components marked as [Optional] need to be installed using rake service:*component*[start] explicitly

-Go ahead and try your deployment on www.your.domain!
+Go ahead and try your own OpenDAX exchange deployment!

 ### Vault setup